Roller Shades — Jonathan Adler Sorrento, Azure

 Popular in postwar America, the mid-century modern style has enjoyed a resurgence in interior design.
-Bold colors, flat roofs, and hairpin legs are just a few elements that epitomize the clean and bright feel of these homes.
-If you live in a building built during this period from the 1940s to the 1970s, or if you just want to bring a little mid-century flair to your current abode, read on for our top tips and picks.
+Flat roofs, bold colors, and hairpin furniture legs are just a few elements that epitomize the clean and bright feel of these homes.
+If you live in a home built between the 1940s and 1970s, or if you would like to introduce a touch of mid-century flair to your current abode, read on for our top tips and picks.

 Dressing a Glass House

 One of the hallmarks of mid-century modern homes is an emphasis on nature and the outdoors.
-This often manifests in large windows, sliding glass doors, patios, and other indoor-outdoor living spaces.
-Drapes make an excellent window treatment on these spans of windows, as they can be swept aside during the day to maintain the views of nature and closed at night for privacy.
+This often manifests in large windows, sliding glass doors, patios and other indoor-outdoor living spaces.
+Drapes make an excellent window treatment on large spans of windows, as they can be swept aside during the day to maintain the views of nature and closed at night for privacy.

 Walking the (Straight) Line